The Department of Agriculture and Water Resources works with its stakeholders to maintain and improve plant health in Australia.

 International plant health activities

-International activities aim to provide early warning of exotic pests and mitigate risks associated with plant pests outside Australia, including:
+International activities aim to provide early warning of exotic pests and mitigate risks associated with plant pests outside Australia.

-- coordination of Australia’s contribution to international plant health to ensure that international standards support the department’s goals and Australia meets its international phytosanitary obligations in relation to
+We also coordinate Australia’s contribution to international plant health to ensure international standards support the department’s goals and Australia meets its international phytosanitary obligations in relation to international plant protection.